owain-je/kubernetes-ovn-heterogeneous-cluster/worker/README.md

   --boot-disk-type "pd-ssd"
 ```

 After VM is provisioned, establish a new connection to it.
-How one does this is out of the scope of this document.
+If you are running on GCE,
+you may find instructions on how to RDP into the Windows machine [here](https://cloud.google.com/compute/docs/instances/windows/connecting-to-windows-instance).

 Now, start a new Powershell session with administrator privileges and execute:
 ```sh